Particular/docs.particular.net/tutorials/quickstart/tutorial-reliability.md

 ## Recovering from failure

-In the [previous lesson](/tutorials/quickstart), we reviewed the project structure of a typical distributed system solution.
-Here, we'll talk about how to recover from failure.
+In [Part 1 of this tutorial](/tutorials/quickstart), we reviewed the project structure of a typical distributed system solution and showed how messages flow across [endpoints](/nservicebus/endpoints/).
+Here, we'll talk about how to recover when the flow is disrupted by a failure.

 One of the most powerful advantages of asynchronous messaging is reliability.
 Failures in one part of a system aren't propagated and won't bring the whole system down.

 {{NOTE:
-If you didn't already download the quick start project in the [previous lesson](/tutorials/quickstart), you can download it now:
+If you didn't already download the Quickstart solution in the [previous lesson](/tutorials/quickstart), you can download it now:

 downloadbutton
 }}

-See how that is achieved by following these steps:
+## How do NServiceBus systems recover?

 1. Stop the solution (if you haven't already) and then in Visual Studio's **Debug** menu, select **Start Without Debugging** or use <kbd>Ctrl</kbd>+<kbd>F5</kbd>.
 This will allow us to stop one endpoint without Visual Studio closing all three.
 2. Close the **Billing** window.